drewsynan/scheming-json/README.md

 # scheming-json
-A lightweight functional library for describing and validating JSON and JavaScript data
+😏 A lightweight, functional library for describing and validating JSON and JavaScript data

 #Describing JSON
 Consider the JSON structure